-Where some people see empty spaces, others see a blank slate that can encourage the city’s diverse culture to grow.
+Some people see empty spaces, and others see a blank slate that can encourage the city’s diverse culture to grow.

 In the 1970s, it was tough to live in NYC.
 You could see graffiti plastered everywhere, drug dealers openly conducting transactions in the park, and fires gutting buildings constantly.
 The city was on the brink of bankruptcy.

 With proposals to raise taxes on the table, the fear is that the people with means will leave the state to find a cheaper place to live.
-If remote work becomes the new normal, that issue could get even bigger.
+If remote work becomes routine, that issue could get even more significant.
 If circumstances become challenging, a company doesn’t need to be in New York City any longer.

-Although you won’t find any people mourning how hedge funders are losing properties or moving to other places, fewer city services are available when a significant portion of the tax base moves away.
+Although you won’t find any people mourning hedge funders losing properties or moving to other places, fewer city services are available when a significant portion of the tax base moves away.

-No one wants to see a return to 1977 when looters were getting mugged because the crime rate was so high.
-The current situation could be a wake-up call to encourage even more people to return to the city.
+No one wants to see a return to 1977 when looters were mugged because the crime rate was high.
+However, the current situation could be a wake-up call to encourage more people to return to the city.

 People Are Also Returning to NYC in Droves

 Although the pandemic might have caused people to move away from New York to be in less confined spaces, the rise of vaccination rates is helping them to return.
-As the economy reopens, residents are returning at rates that are higher than pre-pandemic levels.
+In addition, as the economy reopens, residents are returning at higher rates than pre-pandemic levels.